 If your ad and landing page comply with this policy and use keyword insertion, a keyword that includes the trademark can be inserted into ad text.
 If your ad and landing page don't comply with this policy, the keyword may trigger the ad but it won't be inserted into ad text.

 If your ad uses keyword landing page URLs and includes the trademark in ad text or as a keyword that inserts into ad text, we'll evaluate each landing page for policy compliance.
 Whether an ad uses keyword landing page URLs, ad landing page URLs, or a combination of both, we’ll evaluate the landing page that the user sees in each circumstance.

 Low search volume keywords

-This policy doesn’t apply to certain ad formats and features.
-If you’d like these ad formats to be eligible to run, you’ll need to remove the trademark, or request authorization.
+This policy only applies to text ads, responsive search ads , Dynamic Search Ad headlines and sitelink extensions.
+If you’d like other ad formats to be eligible to run, you’ll need to remove the trademark, or request authorization.

 Term not used in reference to a trademark

-If your ad is restricted for use of a trademark but uses a term in a way that isn't in reference to a trademark, please request that your ad be re-reviewed.
-Make sure to include the term in question, a screenshot of your ad, and an example ad group.
+If your ad is restricted for use of a trademark but uses a term in a way that isn't in reference to a trademark, submit the Google Ads Trademark Consult Form.